Compare home insurance in the UK

 Common home insurance traps to avoid

-It is important to watch out for these common traps when choosing cover:
+It is important to watch out for these common traps when comparing home insurance cover:

 - Underinsurance.
 Don’t be tempted to skimp on cover just so you can slightly lower your premiums.
 Make sure any policy you select provides adequate cover for you to completely rebuild your home and replace all your belongings.